PowerBI Notebook

 Date Table

-Every PowerBI model with time intelligence needs a dedicated date dimension table covering a continuous range with no gaps.
+Every PowerBI model that uses time intelligence needs a dedicated date dimension table.
+The dates must be continuous with no gaps.

 dim_date